 Maybe as simple as this: He used his first Leica, the Leica-Couplex (Leica D) with the 50mm Elmar f/3.5.
 He was said to black out the silver parts of the camera.

-So, most likely, he used a 50mm Elmar f/3.5 which was on his first camera he got just two years before.
-I would suggest the possibility that he might have had a 50mm Hektor f/2.5 (made from 1930) because of the depth of field, because the depth of field almost suggests he might have used a 73mm Hektor f/1.9 (made from 1931), but then he would have to have been even further back.
-The 73 is my idea, simply because it existed at that time, not that Henri Cartier-Bresson ever was known for using that lens.
-According to himself, he did use 90mm lenses also, but a 90mm Elmar f/4.0 that was the one available in 1932 would put him very far back (give a much blurrier fence shadow in the foreground) and, at f/4.0, not cause the clock tower to be as out of focus as it is.
+So, most likely, he used a 50mm Elmar f/3.5, which was on his first camera he got just two years before.
+I would suggest the possibility that he might have had a 50mm Hektor f/2.5 (made from 1930) because of the depth of field, as the depth of field almost suggests he might have used a 73mm Hektor f/1.9 (made from 1931), but then he would have had to have been even further back.
+The 73mm is my idea, simply because it existed at that time, not that Henri Cartier-Bresson was ever known for using that lens.
+According to himself, he did use 90mm lenses as well, but a 90mm Elmar f/4.0, which was the one available in 1932, would put him very far back (giving a much blurrier fence shadow in the foreground) and, at f/4.0, would not cause the clock tower to be as out of focus as it is.

 In my calculations, his point of view was in the crossing marked on the map.
-But the 20%-25% crop of the photo almost put him up in the garden on the corner.
-And then the more blurred background than a 50mm Summicron-M f/2.0 produces today, must be explained as the result of motion blur and steam from the trains.
-The photograph is likely taken at 1/60th or 1/30th of a second, judging from the blurry silhouette of the jumping man.
-At 1/125th of a second he would be almost without motion blur.
+But the 20%-25% crop of the photo almost places him up in the garden on the corner.
+And then the more blurred background than a 50mm Summicron-M f/2.0 produces today must be explained as the result of motion blur and steam from the trains.
+The photograph was likely taken at 1/60th or 1/30th of a second, judging from the blurry silhouette of the jumping man.
+At 1/125th of a second, he would be almost without motion blur.

 Henri Cartier-Bresson: My conclusion

-Had I known my archeological pastime project in Paris would have been this demanding, I might have prepared better.
-I still feel I should go back next time and climb the fence to the garden behind and bring a small ladder to find the exact point where he was.
+Had I known my archaeological pastime project in Paris would be this demanding, I might have prepared better.
+I still feel I should go back next time, climb the fence to the garden behind, and bring a small ladder to find the exact point where he was.

 What we can learn from “Behind Gare Saint-Lazare”

-Henri Cartier-Bresson was only 23 years when he captured “Behind Gare Saint-Lazare”.
-In my opinion this should fuel some afterthoughts on age and experience, versus just getting out and photographing.
-If one examines the photographs of Henri Cartier-Bresson, one will see that he did some amazing work in 1931-1932 as a young man, fired up by his search for “geometric pleasure” inspired by painting, and before he headed into other subjects.
+Henri Cartier-Bresson was only 23 years old when he captured “Behind Gare Saint-Lazare.”
+In my opinion, this should fuel some afterthoughts on age and experience versus just getting out and photographing.
+If one examines the photographs of Henri Cartier-Bresson, one will see that he did some amazing work in 1931-1932 as a young man, fired up by his search for “geometric pleasure” inspired by painting, before he headed into other subjects.

 Henri Cartier-Bresson on MOMA (Museum of Modern Art, New York).